jarintech/Jarintech/README.md

 # SUMAN @ Jarin Tech
 - [Jarin Tech]((https://jarintech.com/)
 - ![Here Is The Screen Shoot](/screenshoot.png)
 Hey there; it's me!
-Muhammad Suman Biswas, born and raised in Dhaka, Bangladesh.
+Mohammad Suman Biswas, born and raised in Mymensing, Bangladesh.
 I always love to play with codes, blogging, social media, search engine optimization and many more.
 I also love to keep me up-to-date with new technology and innovative creations.
 I'm familiar with the search engines by my unique keyword 'bmsuman'.
 To see my online activities, search 'bmsuman' by your search engine.
 I have good knowledge in SEO, SMM, Digital Marketing, Programming, Website Development and many more.
 Here are some of my works link:

 <h2> &#10545; ::SEO Expert In BD | Portfolio Website:: &#10545; </h2>